Carbon Accounting

 Carbon audit

 A systematic examination of an organization’s activities to identify and quantify its GHG emissions, evaluate reduction opportunities, and develop a management plan to achieve emissions reduction targets.
+Reegy’s Eco Hub can help you carry out an in-house carbon audit in no-time!

 Net Zero

 Achieving a balance between the amount of GHGs emitted into the atmosphere and the amount removed or offset through natural or technological processes, resulting in no net increase in atmospheric GHG concentrations.
+Net Zero is our overall goal for our customers and the world.

 Carbon accounting standards